deejaygraham/sketchnoting-for-developers/draft.md

 # Inspiration

-Finally some sources of inspiration, there are no shortage on social media, so find someone or a few people whose styles you like and steal icons and techniques you like.
-I often find that I find one thing I like and make a note to nick it, rather than the whole thing.
+If you feel a bit lost for inspiration, there are no shortage on social media, so find some styles you like and steal icons and techniques you like, it won't be long before you make them your own.

 Sketchnote army
 The noun project

 # Embrace your mistakes

 Don't worry about spelling or drawing mistakes.
 You can come back and fill in letters, draw over bits that are wrong and mostly no one will notice in the finished note.
 If you make a mess, just accept it and move on - worrying about what you have done wrong will stop you capturing anything else the speaker has to say.

 You can use patterns or fold the error into another design at the end.
-The other alternative is to repeat them - the first rule of acting improv. is to repeat and make it look like you intended it.
+The other alternative is to repeat them - the first rule of acting improv. is to repeat the mistake and make it look like you intended it.

 Examples of mistakes

 # Review

 Towards the end of the talk, check whether you have captured the right things.

 Are the main points visible, do they stand out?
-If not maybe make them more visible with spot colours, boxes or banners, numbers
+If not maybe make them more visible with spot colours, boxes or banners

-Is the flow of the talk clear?
 Can you do anything else to enhance the hierarchy and connect ideas together that were not obvious at the time.

 Quotes?
 Put in speech bubbles or quotation marks.

+Is the flow of the talk clear? use numbers to indicate non-obvious flows.

 If you want, use colour to draw attention to things - don't use everywhere